jsdelivr/globalping-hwprobe/README.md

 The actual probe code that runs inside a docker container on the device is automatically updated.
 [Learn more about the probe code](https://github.com/jsdelivr/globalping-probe#readme)

+## Accessing the probe

+For security reasons there is no way to get shell access of a running probe.
+But for debugging purposes you can connect to it via SSH to get the logs of the software probe.
+To connect:

+1. Login into your router's web UI and check the list of connected devices.
+You should be able to spot the globalping hardware probe in the list.
+2. Get the IP address of the probe
+3. Login via ssh `ssh logs@IP_ADDRESS` e.g. `ssh logs@192.168.1.145`
+4. You can now see the log output of the docker container running the software probe on your device.

 ## Security

 In addition to the [security features of the software probe](https://github.com/jsdelivr/globalping-probe#security) these are the extra safe guards were used to make the hardaware device as secure as possible: